This story was originally published in July 2020, updated and republished in June 2024.

 Project Honey Badger Defender 90

-Rolling on 18-inch Sawtooth wheels wrapped in BF Goodrich All Terrain KO2 tires, this machine makes 430-hp via 6.2L Chevrolet LS3 V8 engine.
-In turn, will hit 0-60 in under 6-seconds due to a new transmission option for those selecting the LS3 drivetrain by using the T56 6-speed manual transmission.
+Rolling on 18-inch Sawtooth wheels wrapped in BF Goodrich All Terrain KO2 tires, this machine makes 430 hp via a 6.2L Chevrolet LS3 V8 engine.
+In turn, it will hit 0-60 in under 6 seconds due to a new transmission option for those selecting the LS3 drivetrain by using the T56 6-speed manual transmission.
 The result?
-A Defender 90 unlike anything we’ve seen in awhile.
-Inside, Project Honey Badger finds a full roll cage, classic instruments Moal Bomber gauges, ivory leather Corbeau seats with black accent stitching, to name a few.
+It’s a Defender 90, unlike anything we’ve seen in a while.
+Inside, Project Honey Badger finds a full roll cage, classic instruments, Moal Bomber gauges, and ivory leather Corbeau seats with black accent stitching, to name a few.

 Project Viper Defender 130

-Making 430-hp, this one-off Defender gets the same LS3 6.2L V8 planted in the Chevy Corvette, paired to a 6-speed auto transmission.
-Traversing duties are covered by a fully customized suspension system with King Off-Road Racing shocks and steering damper, and 2-inch lifted Old Man Emu coil springs.
+Making 430 hp, this one-off Defender gets the same LS3 6.2L V8 planted in the Chevy Corvette, paired with a 6-speed auto transmission.
+Traversing duties are covered by a fully customized suspension system with King Off-Road Racing shocks, a steering damper, and 2-inch lifted Old Man Emu coil springs.
 With the goal to produce the most exclusive custom SUVs on the market, the $285,000 Project Viper was a project commissioned by a private client doctor last year and the first SUV to come out of this new division.

 2015 Defender 110 Pickup